By Globalization PartnersNovember 2020

 Step #2: Start Small and Solve Logistical Challenges Quickly

-When you start expanding your startup into international markets, it’s tempting to make grand, ambitious growth plans.
+When you start expanding your startup into international markets to capture market share, it’s tempting to make grand, ambitious growth plans.
 But it’s often best to take measured, manageable steps first, perhaps by experimenting with a few sales before establishing a permanent footprint.

 A new office is likely to involve many logistical challenges, such as coordinating with remote employees, working across different time zones, and negotiating other management practices.
 It may be best to start with a few employees first so you can learn the new techniques at a manageable level before hiring more substantial staff.